Growing Capacity for Fruitful Ministry

 The Ministry Academy is focused on equipping targeted, strategic churches to build upon their capacity for fruitful ministry.
 Participation is limited to churches that have been identified as having potential for ministry and whose viability is essential to the United Methodist witness in the Cookeville District.

-The Ministry Academy will be offered in three retreats, from Friday evening until Saturday evening, at Beersheba Springs Assembly.
+The Ministry Academy will be offered in four retreats, from Friday evening until Saturday evening, at Beersheba Springs Assembly.
 The sessions and topics are as follows:

 - The Wesleyan Way